TheMisinformationGame/MisinformationGame/docs/Simulation.md

 specification of an exact order of sources and posts to be shown to participants.
-Every participant is always shown the exact same set of source/post pairs that is pre-defined in the configuration spreadsheet. [good to have this spelled out.
-One feature that would be important to add (not necessarily now but at some point) is to have a specified set of source/post pairs but presented in a random order.]
+Every participant is always shown the exact same set of source/post pairs that is pre-defined in the configuration spreadsheet.

+In the future it is planned to add support for also randomising the order of the pre-defined source/post pairs.
+However, for now they will be shown in the exact same order for each participant.